0APOCALYPSE0/calc/README.md

 # <aio-calc>
-<This is a npm package. which we can install in nodejs environment by executing "npm install aio-calc" command.
+<This is an npm package. which we can install in nodejs environment by executing "npm install aio-calc" command.
 This package is under development.
-Basically this package will contains all the methods for calculating mathematical problems like addition, subtraction, multiplication, division and so on.
+Basically, this package will contain all the methods for calculating mathematical problems like addition, subtraction, multiplication, division and so on.

 All availables methods list:
    - add